Atmospheric Reactive Nitrogen Cycling over the Ocean

 Nitrous acid (HONO) is a minor air pollutant, but plays a major role as a key precursor to the OH radical in the continental boundary layer.
 OH in turn initiates most atmospheric chemical processes, removing primary pollutants and forming secondary species.

-This work is funded by the NERC, and is a collaboration with the Universities of Leicester, York and CEH.
+This work is funded by the NERC, and is a collaboration with the Universities of York, Birmingham, Manchester and FAAM.